-If you would like to make a request for information under the Freedom of Information Act 2000 that is not available through the publication scheme, you can do so by one of the following options.
+If you wish to make a request for information that is not available through the publication scheme please write to:

 Legal Services – Freedom of Information

-If you wish to make a request for information please remember the following points:
+If you wish to make a request for information please remember that:

-- the Freedom of Information Act does not give a right of access to personal information about yourself – that is covered under data protection legislation;
+- The Freedom of Information Act does not give a right of access to personal information about yourself – that is covered under data protection

-- the University will aim to respond to your request within the legal timeframe of twenty working days.
-We are not obliged to respond to vexatious or repeated requests;
+- The University will aim to respond to your request within twenty working days.
+We are not obliged to respond to vexatious or repeated requests

-- you might not always receive the information you request as there are sometimes valid reasons why some kinds of information will be withheld, such as if its release would prejudice health and safety arrangements or damage a party’s commercial interests.
-When this is the case, we will explain our reasons for withholding information.
+- You might not always receive the information you request as there are sometimes valid reasons why some kinds of information will be withheld, such as if its release would prejudice health and safety or damage commercial interests.
+When this is the case, we will explain our reasons for withholding information